-a) The Department has numerous policies in place, with several mentioned in this Plan, to ensure equal employment opportunity for all current and potential employees.
-A review of past years' plans shows that the Department has steadily made gains in the employment of women, minorities and individuals with disabilities, however, employment over the current year is down in all categories except Veterans and Individuals with Disabilities, which remained constant.
-The Department hopes that through its partnerships with community-based organizations, there will be an increase in the number of individuals with disabilities, minorities and veteran applicants and hires at all levels.
-Union rules and procedures for hiring and promotions sometimes prevail over the Department's efforts for diversity.
-For those positions that are non-union, the Department will continue to advertise these positions through channels that will be accessed by minority communities, as well as veterans and individuals with disabilities, actively recruiting qualified candidates from within these categories and supporting them once they have been hired with training and promotional opportunities.
+The Department has numerous policies in place, with several mentioned in this Plan, to ensure equal employment opportunity for all current and potential employees.
+A review of the past years' workforce shows that, although the overall staffing increased by over 76%, the Department has made no gains in the employment of minorities and individuals with disabilities.
+However, there has been an increase in the employment of women, and a significant increase in the employment of veterans.
+The Department hopes that through an extensive review of its hiring practices and improvement of those practices, as well as a renewed reliance on its partnerships with community-based organizations, there will be an increase in the number of minorities and individuals with disabilities hired at all levels.
+The Department will implement recruitment strategies that attract qualified individuals with disabilities and minorities, and will support them once they have been hired through training and promotional opportunities.